OHI-Science/ohiprep_v2023/globalprep/cw_nutrient_o_chem/plumes/readme.md

 Here I will document how to run the plume model.

  - You will need to download this folder (cw_nutrient_o_chem/plumes, or the plumes folder from the wastewater repo) to your local mazu drive.
-I.e. /home/username/
+I.e. /home/username/.
+An easy way to download a zip of the folder is to use this service: https://downgit.github.io/#/home
  - Go ahead and install the anaconda installer for 64-bit (x86) linux from https://www.anaconda.com/products/individual and throw the file into your home directory on mazu (or Aurora if that is what you use).
 You will end up with a folder akin to /home/username/anaconda3
  - In your terminal, ssh into mazu.. i.e. `ssh username@mazu.nceas.ucsb.edu` and enter your password
  - Create a folder in your "anaconda3/envs" folder named "py2", this will be your python environment.
 This can be done with this line `conda create --name py2 python=2`